ben-simmons/dotfiles/README.md

 really nice configuration script.

 One gotcha is that iTerm kind of clobbers the shell's theme, so you have to also tweak the iTerm settings.
-I settled on the Snazzy color preset and Fira Code Nerd fonts.
+I settled on the [Snazzy](https://raw.githubusercontent.com/sindresorhus/iterm2-snazzy/master/Snazzy.itermcolors) color scheme and Fira Code Nerd fonts.

 ## Python